 Additional completion requirements

-Select 6 credit points of specified HS and NS level 5 subjects
+Select 6 credit points of subjects from one the following groups

 NS5407:03 Contemporary Issues in Nurse Education